-Many vegetarians of the Renaissance were, like those of the Middle Ages, ascetically-motivated.
+Many vegetarians of the Renaissance were, like those of the Middle Ages: ascetically-motivated.
 However, unlike their Medieval predecessors, Renaissance ascetics were, by and large, more individualized and secular in their pursuits, with health and longevity, rather than religious purification, being major motivators.
-Among them existed several medical doctors interested in reforming the practice of medicine by aiding the body in healing itself through proper diet and lifestyle choices.26 [tweet this]
+Among them existed several medical doctors interested in reforming the practice of medicine by aiding the body in healing itself through proper diet and lifestyle choices.16 tweet this

-Perhaps the first of the modern rational and secular ascetic vegetarians was Venitian Luigi Cornaro (1465-1566) whose writing, A Treatise on a Sober Life influenced a great number of individuals including Leonardi Lessio [also known as Lessii or Lessius] (1554-1623) and Dr. Thomas Moffet [also known as Moufet, Mouffet, or Moffet].
-(1553-1604).
+Perhaps the first of the modern rational and secular ascetic vegetarians was Venitian Luigi Cornaro (1465–1566) whose writing, A Treatise on a Sober Life, influenced a great number of individuals—including Leonardi Lessio (also known as Lessii or Lessius)(1554–1623,) and Dr. Thomas Moffet (also known as Moufet, Mouffet, or Moffet) (1553–1604).17

-Strangely enough, within this vein of pursuing health through diet was none other than Sir Francis Bacon (1561-1626).
-(YouTube “bacon” commenters, this is your moment of glory.) [tweet this] While not consistently practicing vegetarianism himself, Bacon commended such a way of eating and was interested in finding the ideal diet based on empirical fact rather than religious dietary taboos.52621.
+Strangely enough, within this vein of pursuing health through diet was none other than Sir Francis Bacon (1561–1626).
+(YouTube “bacon” commenters, this is your moment of glory.) tweet this While not consistently practicing vegetarianism himself, Bacon commended such a way of eating, and was interested in finding the ideal diet based on empirical fact rather than religious dietary taboos.24

 Now, as I mentioned, the information available for this time period is very Euro-centric, but let’s take a moment to venture over to North America where the European colonization of the continent was well underway.

-This is an area I’ll be exploring more thoroughly in a dedicated video, but I wanted to at least touch on it here.
-In her article “Native Americans and Vegetarianism,” Dr. Rita Laws, herself a member of the Choctaw Nation, explains that the stereotype of the horse-mounted Indian hunter dressed head to toe in animal skins, adorned with feathers and housed in an animal skin teepee, did not fit the majority of Native Americans, save perhaps the Apache tribe, prior to European colonization.
+This is an area I’ll be exploring more thoroughly in a dedicated article, but I wanted to at least touch on it here.
+In her article “Native Americans and Vegetarianism,” Dr. Rita Laws—herself a member of the Choctaw Nation—explains that the stereotype of the horse-mounted Indian hunter dressed head to toe in animal skins, adorned with feathers and housed in an animal skin teepee, did not fit the majority of North American indigenous peoples, save perhaps the Apache tribe, prior to European colonization:

-As an aside and perhaps preview to the dedicated Native American History video, Dr. Margaret Robinson, a vegan Mi’kmaq scholar and bisexual activist based in Toronto who’s written on the creation of Aboriginal veganism, speaks to the problematic manner in which non-native people use the history of Native tribes as justification for their own consumption of animals.
-Robinson emphasizes that native culture is ever-evolving, despite the tendency of the dominant white discourse to want to freeze it in time55
+As an aside, Dr. Margaret Robinson—a vegan Mi’kmaq scholar and bisexual activist based in Toronto, who’s written on the creation of Aboriginal veganism—speaks to the problematic manner in which non-native people use the history of Native tribes as justification for their own consumption of animals.
+Robinson emphasizes that native culture is ever-evolving, despite the tendency of the dominant white discourse to want to freeze it in time.33

 Of course, not all Europeans were in support of hunting.
 In fact, anti-hunting literature was common during the Renaissance.
 Dutch humanist, Catholic priest, social critic, teacher, and theologian Desiderius Erasmus (1466–1536) produced perhaps the most amusingly poignant quote of all time, made all the better considering he was a priest.

-“those who prefer before everything else the chase of wild beasts [and who] say they get indescribable delight from the blast of hunting horns and the howling of hounds,” Erasmus says, “I expect such people think even dog turds smell of cinnamon.”34 tweet this
+Speaking of “those who prefer before everything else the chase of wild beasts [and who] say they get indescribable delight from the blast of hunting horns and the howling of hounds,” Erasmus says, “I expect such people think even dog turds smell of cinnamon.”34 tweet this

-In his work entitled “The Boar,” poet George Granville (1666-1735) speaks from the perspective of a wild boar about to be killed, who is pointing to the human hunter’s hypocrisy, stating,
+In his work entitled “The Wild Boar’s Defence,” poet George Granville (1666–1735) speaks from the perspective of a wild boar about to be killed, who is pointing to the human hunter’s hypocrisy, stating:

 For drunken feasts, a relish for the cup.